netsec-ethz/scion-web/README.md

 #### Manual installation

-1. Go to to this repos top folder (which would be sub/web if you checked it out from the main scion repo), install the dependencies
+1. Go to to this repos top folder (which would be sub/web if you checked it out as a submodule of the main scion repo), install the dependencies
+    If you got this as a submodule from the main repository at https://github.com/netsec-ethz/scion, make sure this is the version you want as the main repo could reference an old version of this.

     `pip3 install --user -r requirements.txt`